Version | Article link |

 When you select a component, you see a toolbar that lets you work it.
 You get options to cut, paste, move, and specify properties of the components.
 Your options are:

-A.Configure: When you tap Configure, component properties are visible in the sidebar.
+A.Configure: When you select Configure, component properties are visible in the sidebar.
 Configuring these properties let you customize the data capturing experience.
 You can change the element name of the component, specify the label text in the Title field of the component.
 Element name lets you capture values users enter using the component.
 In the component properties, you specify the behavior of the component, and manage user input.
 Configure properties in the sidebar to capture user data and use it for further processing.
 Properties for adaptive form container let you specify Client libraries, Layouts, Themes, Document of Record settings, save settings, submission settings, and metadata settings.

 B.Copy: You can use the copy option to copy a component and paste it in other places in the form.
 When you paste a component, the pasted component gets a new element name but retains the properties of the copied component.